timruffles/event-source-express-angular-real-time-tutorial/article.md

 data: {"message":"this is fun","userId":1,"createdAt":"2014-08-26T17:06:12.521Z"}
 ```

 Simplicity itself!
 We simply have to set the `Content-Type` to `text/event-stream`, disable caching and tell the browser to expect `chunked` encoding.
-Each even is sent as a number of headers (`event:`, `data:`) separated by new-lines, with a double new-line between events.
+Each event is sent as a number of headers (`event:`, `data:`) separated by new-lines, with a double new-line between events.

 Let's implement that with NodeJS.
 I've chosen the `express` HTTP server library as it's simple and commonly-used.
 If you've not used it before, it's just a matter of writing handler functions that use the `request` and `response` parameters (usually shortened to `req` and `res`) to respond to HTTP requests.
 Here's a simple one for creating a user: